 Library student employees will sanitize all computers and printers after use.

-Due to the COVID-19 situation and according to the recommended guidelines from the REALM Project for quarantining library books, the Library is not able to allow print reserves offering books or notebooks for check-out.
-DVDs will be allowed for the Spring 2021 semester.
+Starting with summer session, the library will allow print course reserves.
+Items will not be quarantined.
 Faculty are strongly encouraged to submit e-reserves processing requests for book chapters and articles.
 Library staff are able to make 10% or less of a whole book available via e-reserves.
 Faculty are also encouraged to contact their library liaison in order to find electronic versions of print materials or alternative reading or viewing materials.
 Please use the Course Reserves Processing Request Form to submit materials.
 For questions, please contact Brian Baker, Access Services Supervisor at firstname.lastname@example.org.

 We’re a team of library faculty whose mission is to help you learn how to “Find Out”!
 You can ask us ANYTHING….not just about your academic work when you need books or journals or documents or brainstorming about topic development, but information of any kind.

 The library is continuing to provide ILL borrowing services for all RIC students, faculty & staff who need materials for their research/studies.
 We do want to make our patrons aware, however, that there may be delays in obtaining materials.
 Many libraries are not currently providing physical items or scanning of print materials since they are closed due to the COVID-19 virus and quarantines.
 Many libraries are working remotely and are only able to provide articles from their electronic databases.
 We will attempt to fill as many requests as possible but please be patient.
 Please direct any questions to our email (email@example.com).